 In 1982/3, the CWC Royal Navy quartz divers' watch was issued, which remained the watch of choice to the Royal Navy well into the new millennium.

-In 1987, a new watch was requested by the MOD, the black Special Forces RM SBS issue quartz divers' watch.
-CWC continues to supply this watch to the MOD.
+In 1987, a new watch was requested by the MOD, the black Special Boat Service issue quartz 300m SBS divers' watch.
+CWC continues to supply this watch to select branches of HM Forces today.

-CWC watches are manufactured to military specifications which includes fixed strap bars and this heritage continues throughout our whole range, making upgrades or enhancements to improve performance.
-Our GS Sapphire is uprated to 200m waterproof and features a sapphire glass and eight year lithium battery module.
+CWC watches are manufactured to military specifications, which includes fixed strap bars, and this heritage continues throughout our whole range.
+We also make upgrades or enhancements to improve performance; our GS Sapphire is up-rated to 200m waterproof and features a sapphire glass and eight year lithium battery module.

 Many older watches still survive today, having seen military service, a true testament to their durability.
-Some CWC watches are now becoming rare and collectable such as the 1980 CWC G10, 1980 CWC RN Divers watch, CWC 1970's GS Navigators mechanical watches, CWC pilots 1970's chronograph, CWC SBS issued watches, CWC Royal Navy issued Quartz watches.
+Some CWC watches are now becoming rare and collectable, such as the 1980 CWC G10, 1980 CWC RN Divers watch, CWC 1970s GS Navigators mechanical watches, CWC pilots 1970s chronograph, CWC SBS issued watches, and CWC Royal Navy issued quartz watches.

 We are extremely proud of our heritage and products, which not only give great service, but also great pleasure to own.

-Our history and experience extends right back to WW2 where our founder served in the Merchant Navy transporting British and U.S. Servicemen aboard the Queen Elizabeth Troop ship and went on to work in the watch industry for big Swiss companies and one U.S. company as managing director of UK operations before starting CWC in 1972
+Our history and experience extends right back to WWII, where the founder served in the Merchant Navy, transporting British and U.S. servicemen aboard the Queen Elizabeth troop ship.
+He went on to work in the watch industry as managing director of UK operations for some well-known established manufacturers before starting CWC in 1972.

-CWC offers a three year warranty on all new watches.
+CWC watches come with a three year warranty on all new watches.